ShawnAng/Kaggle-Titanic/README.md

 # Kaggle-Titanic
 This repo contains codes used in a Kaggle competition, _Titanic: Machine Learning from Disaster_.
+The purpose of this competition is to predict survival on the Titanic and get familiar with Machine Learning basics.
 ## Predict by EXCEL
 A simple method, comparing the probability of some features, is used in prediction by excel.